mvallim/kubernetes-under-the-hood/documentation/haproxy-cluster.md

 * `property default-resource-stickiness=100`

-  In order to prevent constent failover and failback, we often choose to disable the recovery and the failback of the resource.
+  `default-resource-stickiness` In order to prevent constent failover and failback, we often choose to disable the recovery and the failback of the resource.
 For instance, if the primary node goes down, the resource will be move on the secondary node.
 We went to prevent node from moving after recovery for this we gave it a major cost (weight).
 In fact moving a resource requires a little down time, this is why we will definitly use this option.

 * `primitive virtual-ip-resource ocf:heartbeat:IPaddr2 params ip="192.168.4.20" broadcast=192.168.4.31 nic=enp0s3.41 cidr_netmask=27 meta migration-threshold=2 op monitor interval=20 timeout=60 on-fail=restart`